The Power Of Full Engagement

 Author: Jim Loehr and Tony Schwartz

-Nishant asked me to read and then write the summary of this wonderful book.
-Apparently, in his P&G days, there was a training around this book that senior managers underwent along with their secretaries.
+Apparently, in Procter & Gamble before, there was a training around this book that senior managers underwent along with their secretaries.
 The idea is to help improve the energy, and hence the output of senior managers.

 In the hustle and bustle of our day to day routine, we often worry about time instead of energy.
 In this book, the author has brought forward some interesting perspectives in the management of energy versus management of time.
 He vividly writes ‘Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal’.